rncwind/whydoesntmycodework/posts/howitsmade.md

 I'm also a Habitual RSS user (In 2023?
 I know!), and as such I would like to implement RSS support.

+It would also be good to actually collect some metrics (Just simple ones like how many times each post has been read etc), nothing GDPR worthy.

+If you want to keep track of progress, the repository of this site is available [here](https://github.com/rncwind/whydoesntmycodework)

 ## While Writing This